 Alzheimer’s disease is a neurodegenerative condition that causes cognitive decline and memory loss.
-Check out this blog from Yunique Medical to understand Alzheimer’s disease and learn about some recommended medications & treatments for this condition!
+Check out this blog from YM to understand Alzheimer’s disease and learn about some recommended medications & treatments for this condition!

 Understand Alzheimer’s Disease – Everything You Should Know:

 Dr. Alois Alzheimer first described Alzheimer’s disease in 1906, since which the condition earned its popular name.